cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 subtitle: From Static HTML Pages to WebAssembly
 tags: web
 description: |
   The web is the only platform that has been continuously transformed and evolved on a global scale over the last 30 years.
 Its impact on society is crazy high.
-Some of the best minds in the world are working on advancing web technologies.
-Over the years, we've seen various technological solutions emerge; some were revolutionary, while others didn't pass the test of time.
-This article explores the evolution of web technologies from the 1990s to the present, with a focus on the engineering paradigms that marked inflection points in web's history.
+Over the years, I have witnesses the emergence of various technological solutions emerge.
+Some were revolutionary, while others didn't pass the test of time.
+In this article, I dive into the evolution of web technologies from the 1990s to the present.
+My focus is on the engineering paradigms that marked inflection points in web's history.
 Those who don't know tech history are doomed to repeat past engineering mistakes.
 keywords:
-  - software history
+  - world wide web history
   - evolution of the internet
-  - web technologies
+  - web technologies past and present
   - frontend development
   - javascript
-image: ../img/posts/2024/2024-01-12/infinite-park-cover.jpg
+image: ../img/posts/2024/2024-04-27/infinite-park-cover.jpg
-share-img: ../img/posts/2024/2024-01-12/infinite-park-cover.jpg
+share-img: ../img/posts/2024/2024-04-27/infinite-park-cover.jpg
 show-avatar: false
 toc: true
 mathjax: false
-date: 2024/01/12
+date: 2024/04/27
 author: cesarsotovalero
-published: false
+published: true
 ---

-I've been doing some frontend web development lately as part of my daily job.[^1] Along the way, I've reflected on how the web technologies that we all use every day have changed and evolved over time.
+I've been doing some frontend web development lately as part of my daily job.[^1] Along the way, I've been thinking on how the whole thing is built under the hood.
+Obviously, the web technologies that we all use every day have changed and evolved over time.
-While digging into this topic, I realized how brilliant some the underlying solutions that fuel the web are (from a engineering perspective).
+While digging into this topic, I realized that some of the underlying solutions that fuel the World Wide Web are really brilliant, while others are still a mess.
+From an engineering perspective, there are many lessons we can learn.
-So I decided to write about all of them in a single article.
+So I decided to write about it on this post.
-What follows is my modest attempt to wide our perspective through a sharper understanding of how the pieces in the web puzzle match together.
+What follows is my modest attempt to do so.
 As a disclaimer, this blog post is not about [the history of the internet](https://en.wikipedia.org/wiki/History_of_the_Internet), which has already been well documented.
 Instead, I focus on the different architectures and patterns that have radically changed the way web technologies are developed.
 This includes new paradigms that have opened up possibilities for what was previously impossible, like Single Page Applications (SPAs) and AJAX.